cu-numcomp/spring22-project-ldapple99/presentation/Presentation.md

  * [Coral GitHub Repository](https://github.com/BenMql/coral)

 ## What is Coral?
-Created by Benjamin Miquel at the Université Paris-Saclay, CEA, CNRS, Service de Physique de l’Etat Condensé (University of Paris-Saclay, CEA, CNRS, Service of Condensed Matter Physics), Coral is a speedy and effiecent time-stepper for solving a wide range of partial differential equations, for example the Navier-Stokes equations below which make up a large portion of fluid dynamics.
+Mainly created by Benjamin Miquel at the Université Paris-Saclay, CEA, CNRS, Service de Physique de l’Etat Condensé (University of Paris-Saclay, CEA, CNRS, Service of Condensed Matter Physics), Coral is a speedy and effiecent time-stepper for solving a wide range of partial differential equations, for example the Navier-Stokes equations below which make up a large portion of fluid dynamics.

 ![image](https://user-images.githubusercontent.com/54420393/161450734-3defca71-0cab-44af-ab84-f6d70493aa52.png)